artus9033/Skia-Arithmetic-Calculator/README.md

 ## GIT Hooks

-CMake will install the following git hooks:
+CMake will install the following git hooks if git is available & only on UNIXes (to avoid implementing return code propagation in justfile in platform-specific ways that would clutter the file):

 - `pre-commit` (source: `pre-commit.in`) - runs `just` commands:
   - `check-clang-format` - linting